 The understory was fairly dense, and the wind was fairly high, which produces some occlusion artifacts in the…Continue

 With the end of the semester about one week away, I thought I'd revisit the data and compile a list of the uncommon tree species on the entire campus, as promised.
 This is still not a completely finished list as there are some unidentified trees and some that are only identified by genus.
-Due to the…Continue
+Due to the fact that we have substantially more trees identified than at the…Continue

 Added by Shane McFaul on December 5, 2013 at 1:00am — No Comments

 Over the course of this project, we have done numerous flights to map our two forests on the UMBC campus.
 The recent LIDAR scan also added another layer of detail to our aerial images.
 Needless to say, we have a very good idea of how each forest looks from above.
-However, we were interested to see if we…Continue
+However, we were interested to see if we would get similar results from mapping the tree canopy from the…Continue

 Added by Shane McFaul on November 21, 2013 at 7:30pm — No Comments

 The tree identification process on the UMBC campus is coming to an end.
 We have approximately 45 trees that need to be identified before we add the finishing touches on our data collection.
 With the amount of diverse species present on campus, it helps to know their general distribution in our area.
-I was…Continue
+I was looking through a few sites to find possible tree species distribution…Continue

 Added by Shane McFaul on November 13, 2013 at 9:37pm — No Comments

 After another week of sifting through the spreadsheets for the trees on UMBC, I noticed yet another pattern.
 The Ailanthus tree species (Ailanthus altissima), also known as the Tree of Heaven, was identified a number of times on campus.
-However, it was only identified in the…Continue
+However, it was only identified in the Herbert Run section of campus, and it was only found in 4 plots.…Continue

 Added by Shane McFaul on November 6, 2013 at 7:30pm — No Comments